max-hess/Constrained-Region-Growing-Neighborhood/README.md

 ### About

+This is the source code to:

+Hess, Rheinwalt, Bookhagen (2025): Refining point-cloud neighborhood construction for improved classification, Science of Remote Sensing, https://doi.org/10.1016/j.srs.2025.100325

-This a neighborhood construction method for point clouds.
-The neighborhood is constrained by the orientation differences and connectivity between points.
+A structure-aware neighborhood construction method for point clouds.

 ---